Toronto Transit Proposal

 The Toronto Transit Proposal is a report that analysis data regarding transportation in the Toronto area.
 Working closely with two other talented Interaction Designers, Elyse Turton and Long Ta Vu, we conducted a research investigation that detailed how Canadians commute from their residence to their workplace.
 The research report was direct to the Minister of Infrastructure, Mr. Amarjeet Sohi, in hopes of improving Canadian transportation.

-Our goal was to research and understand the transportation infrastructure of our community so that we may suggest solutions for a more efficient method of travel.
+Was to research and understand the transportation infrastructure of our community so that we may suggest solutions for a more efficient method of travel.
 We developed solutions that could reduce travel times and costs while promoting clean energy and improving social infrastructure.

 Using research methods to predict the future of Canadian infrastructure, we were able to obtain a strong understanding of how we can improve Toronto Transit.
 There were three major tools we used while conducting our research: Empathy Maps, Stake Holder Analysis, and TSD [Trends Signals and Drivers].